1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“Lysenko was able to reach Stalin with this absurd
-idea and to receive sanction for the organization, to the last
-detail, of the proposed rout.”
-(Medvedev and Lerner, p.
-114)

 “But there never was any voting, since Lysenko, heading off
 such an event, passed on to Stalin his own list, which had